 - Forestry is revalued annually.
+Due to the number of variables which can impact the valuation any gain or loss is not budgeted for.

+- Budgeted income from harvesting and associated harvesting expenses have not been received or incurred during the financial year due to the decision by the joint venture partners to delay harvesting by at least 12 months (due to current market prices for harvested logs).

-Due to the number of variables which can impact the valuation any gain or loss is not budgeted for. - Actual audit fee is higher than budget due to increases in the audit fee to better align fee with actual time required to complete the audit. - Budgeted administration and general expenses included contingencies as extra costs were expected during the financial year. - Actual operations and maintenance expenditure is greater than budgeted due to increased insurance premium and additional works.
+- Actual audit fee is higher than budget due to increases in the audit fee to better align fee with actual time required to complete the audit.

+- Budgeted administration and general expenses included contingencies as extra costs were expected during the financial year.

+- Actual operations and maintenance expenditure is greater than budgeted due to increased insurance premium.

-MCKAY (1259 OKAU ROAD) FORESTRY JOINT VENTURE STATEMENT OF CHANGES IN EQUITY FOR THE YEAR ENDED 30 JUNE 2022
+MCKAY (1259 OKAU ROAD) FORESTRY JOINT VENTURE STATEMENT OF CHANGES IN EQUITY FOR THE YEAR ENDED 30 JUNE 2023